 As modern living becomes more and more demanding, the number of people experiencing sleep-related problems is constantly increasing.
-It’s almost become the norm to get less than 8 hours of sleep daily.
+It’s almost become the norm to sleep less than 8 hours of sleep daily.
+The effects of sleeping less are listed below:

 Unfortunately, some people have the misconception that less sleep means more available time to get tasks done, hence more efficiency.
 Most of the time however, the opposite is the case and, due to bad sleeping habits their efficiency drops.